-- Google’s HRM: Recruitment, Selection, Retention
+- Google (Alphabet) HRM: Recruitment, Selection, Retention

-- Google’s HRM: Training, Performance Management
+- Google (Alphabet) HRM: Training, Performance Management

-- Google’s HRM: Compensation, Career Development
+- Google (Alphabet) HRM: Compensation, Career Development

-Google’s Human Resource Planning
+Google’s (Alphabet’s) Human Resource Planning

 Forecasting.
 Human resource managers at Google use trend analysis and scenario analysis for forecasting.
 Trend analysis is a quantitative technique that allows the company to predict possible HR demand based on current conditions and changes in the business.
 Scenario analysis is Google’s qualitative technique for forecasting HR demand.
 Scenario analysis involves analyzing different combinations of variables to predict HR demand for each resulting scenario.
 In this way, Google uses a combination of quantitative and qualitative techniques for forecasting HR demand.

 Surplus & Shortage of Employees.
-Concerns about surplus or shortage of employees at Google are mostly in the production processes, such as the manufacture of Chromecast and the provision of the Google Fiber Internet and cable television service.
+Concerns about surplus or shortage of employees at Google are mostly in the production processes, such as the manufacture of Chromecast and the provision of the Google Fiber Internet and IPTV service.
 In developing and providing web-based and software products, human resource surplus and shortage are not a significant concern.
 For production processes, Google’s human resource management identifies possible surpluses and shortages through forecasting techniques.
 Thus, the company’s human resource planning includes forecasted surpluses and shortages of human resources.
 Such information is used for recruitment and scheduling.

 Balancing Supply and Demand.
 Google’s human resource management faces minimal problems when it comes to balancing HR supply and demand.
 Even if demand for web-based/software products and online advertising services increase, Google does not need to commensurately increase its human resources in these business areas because of the digital nature of these products.
-Still, the company needs to address HR supply and demand in other areas, such as the production and distribution of consumer electronics like Nexus and Chromecast.
+Still, the company needs to address HR supply and demand in other areas, such as the production and distribution of consumer electronics, like Pixel and Chromecast.
 For these areas, Google uses a flexible strategy where new employees are hired based on forecasts of human resource needs.

 The combination of Google’s HR management approaches for forecasting, identifying issues with surplus and shortage of employees, and balancing of human resource supply and demand effectively supports the human resource needs of the firm.
-Google uses conventional methods and techniques together with advanced information systems to analyze human resource data to support human resource management decisions.
+Alphabet uses conventional methods and techniques together with advanced information systems to analyze human resource data to support human resource management decisions.

-Job Analysis and Design at Google
+Job Analysis and Design at Google (Alphabet)